Kalwerake/autism_classification/README.md

 # Machine Learning based Autism Spectrum Diagnosis

-This project is based on the ABIDE I dataset, avaible in a public AWS S3 Bucket.
+This project is based on the ABIDE I dataset, available in a public AWS S3 Bucket.
 Download scripts are included here.

 Abbreviations: